Lucerne Master in Computational Social Sciences (LUMACSS)

 Archive course catalogue electronic version

-The LUMACSS program's Capstone Project (CP) offers the opportunity of an applied experience providing solid foundations for future graduates' professional portfolios and resumes.
+As one of three options in the Module "Practical Skills", a Capstone Project (CP) offers LUMACSS students the opportunity of an applied experience providing solid foundations for their professional development and portfolios.
 The experiential learning approach of the CP is particularly valuable for future graduates willing to develop their career in non-academic settings, such as future applied data analysts and Computational Social Scientists in governmental bodies, NGOs, or in the tech industry.

-Capstone projects typically involve core digital skills like data mining, data analytics, visualization, machine learning, and web applications with a strong focus on developing data-driven solutions to real-world challenges.
-Using these skills, the capstone project allows LUMACSS students to turn their ideas into real solutions, demonstrating their competence, independence, and early achievements.
-A capstone project represents a culminating moment for LUMACSS students, and it is typically undertaken in the second year of the program.
+CPs typically involve core digital skills like data mining, data analytics, visualization, machine learning, and web applications with a strong focus on developing data-driven solutions to real-world challenges.
+Using these skills, CPs allow LUMACSS students to turn their ideas into real solutions, demonstrating their competence, independence, and early achievements.
+A CP thus represents a culminating moment for LUMACSS students.
+It is usually undertaken in the second year of the programme.
 Typical deliverables include original data sets, data analytics reports, data visualizations, interactive web applications, project websites, policy reports, social media campaigns, and other data-driven applications.

-LUMACSS students who are determined to undertake a capstone project will require and develop abilities such as planning, self-sufficiency, and goal setting and adjustment.
+LUMACSS students who are determined to undertake a CP will require and develop abilities such as planning, self-sufficiency, and goal setting and adjustment.

 In addition to all the regular student mobility options open to all students of the Faculty of Humanities and Social Sciences at the University of Lucerne, students of LUMACSS can take advantage of a collaboration of LUMACSS with the programme “Data Analytics for Politics, Society and Complex Organizations” DAPS&CO at the University of Milan.

 Most LUMACSS courses are taught in English.
 Students are therefore required to have a working knowledge of the English language.
-They must, however, also be proficient in German (Level C1 is recommended for both English and German).
+Being proficient in German unlocks additional opportunities and access to a wider rang of courses.

 LUMACSS invites applications from social science graduates who are interested in the manifold aspects of digitalisation and who seek to strengthen their statistics and computational skills.
 The programme is also well suited for computational science graduates who are eager to learn how to best apply their computational skills to solve social science puzzles.
 Thus, LUMACSS is open to students from different educational backgrounds.